Side Effects of Cocaine Abuse

 In this article, we’ll explore some of the side effects of cocaine abuse.
 Many people that have a loved one using cocaine, or if they themselves have used cocaine, wonder “what are the side effects of cocaine abuse?”
 In order to shed light on the harmful effects of cocaine abuse, and some of the side effects of crack cocaine abuse, we’ll look at the short and long term effects of cocaine use.
 Cocaine use has deleterious effects on both the mental and physical state of the user.
 Some of these effects manifest quickly, while others are more common in extended use.
 Taken together, cocaine use results in substantial changes to the emotional and physical state of the user, and some of these changes can persist for months after the use of cocaine has been stopped.

 While cocaine use has many negative impacts on the life of the individual using it and the people close to them, the good news is that cocaine dependence and abuse can be treated.
-A variety of treatment options can be employed to assist individuals that are struggling with a cocaine addiction and have a desire to achieve sobriety.
+A variety of cocaine abuse treatment options can be employed to assist individuals that are struggling with a cocaine addiction and have a desire to achieve sobriety.
 Overcoming an addiction to cocaine isn’t easy, yet it is entirely possible with the right treatment plan in place.
 Avoiding many of the side effects that we will go over in this article requires identifying cocaine abuse early and getting treatment as soon as possible.
 The longer cocaine abuse continues, the greater the impact will be on the mental and physical health of the user.

 What is Cocaine?